 Even with greater security measures in place to protect our transactions, thieves still find ways to breach systems and steal card information.
 The financial responsibility of fraud costs typically falls on the merchant and financial institution.
 Financial institutions and merchants pay billions of dollars annually to protect their customers from being the victims of fraud and over another billion when fraud actually occurs.
 (Kierman)

 A card compromise can be part of a large data breach or happen one card at a time, such as with card skimmers that thieves place in ATM’s or gas pumps.
 One way financial institutions protect their customers and prevent further losses when a card is breached is to issue new card numbers to anyone whose information was compromised.
-When a new card number is issued, the old number is blocked to prevent further fraudulent transactions.
+When your new card is activated, the old number is blocked.

-When Allegacy cards are compromised, we will reach out to affected members through WebBanking alerts, letters and sending a new card.
-If you receive notice that your card has been compromised, it is important that you follow these steps:
+When Allegacy cards are compromised, we will issue a new card and alert you by email.
+If you receive a new card, it is important that you follow these steps:

 Activate the new card immediately & destroy the old card